IDAHO NONPROFIT CENTER

 • Contact

-Two days of nonprofit learning and networking
+Two days of nonprofit learning and networking in North, East, and South Central Idaho.

-Idaho Nonprofit Regional Conferences
+Idaho Nonprofit Impact Summits

 Every March, nonprofit learning tours the state to dive into our most requested topics: leadership development, and nonprofit fundraising.